Chat More and Contribute Better: An Empirical Study of a Knowledge-Sharing Community

-The Impact of Bifurcation on Platform Outcomes in a Q&A Community (Job market paper)
+The Impact of Bifurcation on Platform Outcomes in a Q&A Community (Ready to submit)

 with Chris Forman and Michael Kummer